sealldeveloper/incredibox-modding-docs/Tools/Compiler/README.md

 # Compiler
 Compiling with dodgey GUIs no more!
-Compile from APK, or source to a windows EXE!
+Compile from APK, or source to a windows EXE or a website with iOS support!

 ## Requirements
 - Python 3.11 or higher